sanidhyajadaun/CPP-Practice-Programs/README.md

 34. C++ Program To Determine Whether The Seller Made Profit or Loss.
 Also, Determine How Much Profit or Loss He Made

 #

+35. C++ Program To Print A Table Of Given Number Using Loop

+#